Why Redshift is Our Favorite Rendering Engine

-Redshift’s object ID feature lets us isolate and tweak individual objects after rendering, including things like reflections and refractions.
+Redshift’s object ID feature lets us isolate individual objects after rendering.
+We can then make changes to things like reflections and refractions.
 It’s a handy feature.
 We can adjust these elements in real-time, then bring the finished rendered product into a post-production program like Photoshop or AfterEffects.

 Why is Redshift our favorite rendering program?

 First of all, because it’s crazy fast – the fastest rendering solution we’ve found.
 In fact, Redshift may be the world’s fastest rendering engine.